crazycodr/crazycodegen/docs/Using/Definitions/Structures/ClassMethods.md

 ## Parameter typing

 Parameters can and should be typed for best-practice reasons.
-You can pass a `string` to the `type` property and the type will be inferred automatically into a valid `TypeDef` object:
+You can pass a `TypeDef` object such as `BuiltInTypeSpec::intType()` or a `ClassTypeDef` object that you generate: (See [TypeDefinitions.md](../TypeDefinitions.md) for more information)

+> Note that the example below does not feature `imports` but if you did, using `ClassTypeDef` in parameters, it would shorten the identifier in the output code.

 ```php
 $myClass = new ClassDef(